 But for me it’s more, it’s pulling away for a few moments, it’s meditative, it’s mindful.
 It’s also about pushing through anything fearful, rigid, stuck or stagnant within me.
 Every day (when I remember) for a few minutes, I kick off my shoes or sandals and walk carefully (explanation below) through the grass.

-I then look for some good, clean mud to stand still in for a few minutes, sinking into the warm, sticky earth.
-I then breathe in deeply a few times, inhaling peace…exhaling stress, nonsense and all unnecessary BS.
+Then look for some good, clean mud to stand still in for a few minutes, sinking into the warm, sticky earth.
+For a few minutes, I breathe in deeply a few times, inhaling peace…exhaling stress, nonsense and all unnecessary BS.

 I then rinse my feet off and hurry them back into the protection of my shoes.